Click here for printable version (for double-sided A5s, flip paper over and print same page on other side)

-- Don’t panic.
-You’re not alone and it’s not the end of the world!
+- You are not alone and it’s not the end of the world!

-- You have the right to know why you are being arrested.
+- You have the right to know why you’re being arrested

-- You will be searched and police are entitled to take photo, fingerprints and DNA sample of anyone arrested (by “reasonable force” if necessary).
+- You will be searched and police are entitled to take photos, fingerprints and a DNA sample (using “reasonable” force if you don’t comply).

 - If you have any injuries, ask for an independent doctor to record and photograph them.

 - You have the right to read your rights while in the police station – ask for the “PACE code of practice”